 There is an expectation that students will engage in additional readings, as well as the required text to gain a full appreciation of all aspects of the course.

 Students are required to attend weekly tutorial sessions, commencing in the second week of the semester, as full solutions and discussions on tutorials material may not be available on MyUni.
 Students who have a valid reason for non-attendance should contact the lecturer/tutor for tutorial feedback.
-Weekly tutorial exercises are provided primarily to improve your understanding of the course’s material, via stimulating your interest in this course.
+Assessable weekly tutorial exercises are provided primarily to improve your understanding of the course’s material, via stimulating your interest in this course.

 A sound understanding (beyond superficial learning) and interest in the subject matter will be beneficial to end of semester exams and beyond.
 Students who attend the tutorials are expected to mark and critique their own work in the tutorials, by bringing a photocopy/printed copy of their work.
 Students are also urged to make a second copy of tutorial exercises for backup in the event of lost assessments.
-To benefit most from these tutorials, you should come well prepared and should already have attempted the tutorial questions.
+To benefit most from these tutorials, you should come well prepared and should already have attempted/submitted the tutorial exercises.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University anticipates full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are likely to need to commit approximately 9 hours for a three-unit course or 13 hours for a four-unit course, of private study outside of your regular attendance in classes.

 Students in this course are expected to attend all classes.

 Learning Activities Summary